NanamiKubota/CooperLabWebsite.github.io/blog/sequencing.md

 ---
-layout: default
+layout: page
-img: ipad.png
+header: dna-header
-category: Services
+title: The Microbial Evolution Sequencing Hub
-title: Sequencing
+subtitle: (MESH)
 ---

 We offer sequencing services on an Illumina NextSeq 500 sequencer as well as bioinformatics analyses.